ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/how_to_create_ip_core_driver/how_to_create_ip_core_driver.rst

     Test: test_uz_myIP_hw_write_to_A
     At line (21): "Need to Implement uz_myIP_hw"

-14. This means that the test build, but no test is implemented for the new IP-Core.
+14. This means that the test builds, but no test is implemented for the new IP-Core.

 Software module for hardware registers
 ======================================